Gromov's Compactness Theorem for the Intrinsic Timed-Hausdorff Distance: Background

-Thanks to the infimum taken over all possible distance preserving maps, the Gromov-Hausdorff distance depends only on the intrinsic geometry of the original pair of metric spaces not on any particular external metric space, $(Z,d_Z)$.
+Thanks to the infimum taken over all possible distance preserving maps, the Gromov--Hausdorff distance depends only on the intrinsic geometry of the original pair of metric spaces.
 Yet at the same time the GH distance between metric spaces has many of the same properties as the Hausdorff distance.
-In particular there are correspondences between $X_1$ and $X_2$ with controlled distance distortion that are often used to define the GH distance, but we will not use correspondences in this paper.
+In particular, there are correspondences between $X_1$ and $X_2$ with controlled distance distortion that are often used to define the GH distance, but we will not use correspondences in this paper.